box/developer.box.com/guides/authentication/jwt/without-sdk.md

 JWT does not require end-user interaction and is designed to authenticate directly with the Box API.

-To learn how to use this token visit our guide on [Making API calls](g://api-calls).
+To learn how to use this token visit our guide on [making API calls](g://api-calls).

 <Message notice>